 Beryl Hulme (now Mason) 15/08/15

 I was cabin crew from 1971/1981.
 Married BCAL Golfing Lion Carl Mason in 1980 and still going strong.
 We have one son.
 I have spent the last 35 years as a golf groupie.
 So many happy memories of my days with BCAL, would love to do it all over again.
 Now live in Oxfordshire and still have Lyndsey Robinson (Walker) as my best pal.
 We were on the same course Feb 71........Happy days!

-I flew from May 1977 to 1982.
+Sadly we learn that Philip passed away on 23rd June 2019 after a battle with cancer.
+Our sincere condolences go out to his family, friends and former colleagues.
+Service news will be added once known, in line with family wishes.
+Philip's crewroom entry from 25/07/15 : I flew from May 1977 to 1982.
 How fantastic to see so many names from the past.
 I can honestly say the best years of my life was spent with BCAL.
 After BCAL I flew for Caledonian then Thomas Cook.
 I married Maggie Macdonald a BA stewardess and have one daughter Georgia and we live in the Highlands of Scotland where we have a small hotel.
-I would love to hear from old friends.

 John Hutchings 08/11/14